Securiti announces a $75M Series C Funding RoundView

-China has passed the Personal Information Protection Law (the “PIPL”) that is set to go into effect on November 1st, 2021.
+China has passed the Personal Information Protection Law (the “PIPL”) that came into effect on November 1st, 2021.
 The PIPL is designed based on comprehensive data privacy laws from all over the world and currently stands at par with major regulations such as the CCPA and GDPR.
 The PIPL applies to organizations handling the personal information of individuals within the borders of China.
 It also has extraterritorial application scope.

 This article will talk about the potential impact of China’s PIPL on the international market and what steps offshore organizations need to take to ensure compliance with the PIPL.